igortelheiro/rasp-webapp/README.md

 - `server/`: Contains the backend server code.
 - `app/`: Contains the frontend code.
 - `routes/`: Contains the route handlers for the backend.
-- `face-recon/`: Contains the facial recognition data.
+- `utils/`: Contains utility scripts and helper functions.
+- `certs/`: Contains SSL certificates for secure connections.

 ## Getting Started